-- 4. If authorization has been revoked, it is acceptable to inform the Earls Marshal of any neighboring kingdoms to which the currently unauthorized fighter might travel.
-Once long-term sanctions have been applied, a report shall be made to the Marshal of the Society. - 5.
+- 2. Sanctions which revoke or limit the ability of a fighter to participate for no longer than a single event (even if the event is a multi-day event or war) are not considered to be "administrative sanctions" as discussed in the Society Sanction Guide, and do not follow procedures for administrative sanctions. - 3.
+Possible sanctions include: - a.
+Revoking the authorization of the individual to fight with a particular weapon.
+(This sanction may be applied whether or not your kingdom does authorizations by weapon forms.) - 4.
+Revoking the authorization of the individual to fight at all. - 5.
+Recommendation to the Crown to banish the individual from participation in events. - 6.
+Recommendation to the Board to banish the individual from the Society and its activities. - 7.
+If any of these long-term sanctions are in progress, the Society Marshal shall be informed. - 8.
+If authorization has been revoked, it is acceptable to inform the Earls Marshal of any neighboring kingdoms to which the currently unauthorized fighter might travel.
+Once long-term sanctions have been applied, a report shall be made to the Marshal of the Society. - 9.
 An authorization from any Kingdom may be suspended/revoked in another Kingdom, should it prove necessary and appropriate.
 Such suspension/revocation means that the fighter may not fight anywhere in the Society until and unless the issue is resolved.
-Accordingly, the Earl Marshal of the kingdom issuing the suspension shall inform the Society Earl Marshal and the Earls Marshal of the neighboring kingdoms. - 6.
+Accordingly, the Earl Marshal of the kingdom issuing the suspension shall inform the Society Marshal and the Earls Marshal of the neighboring kingdoms. - 10.
 Furthermore, if the fighter is subsequently re-authorized, the neighboring Earls Marshal shall again be notified.